TheCyberLocal/Blind75-Docs/blind75-collection/linked-list/merge-k-sorted-lists/problem.md

 ### Approach 1: Min-Heap (Priority Queue)

--   **Time Complexity:** `O(n log k)` where `n` is the total number of nodes across all lists and `k` is the number of linked lists.
+-   **Time Complexity:** `O(n log k)`, where `n` is the total number of nodes across all lists and `k` is the number of linked lists.
--   **Space Complexity:** `O(k)` for storing nodes in the heap.
+-   **Space Complexity:** `O(k)` for the merge process.
--   **Description:** We can efficiently merge the k sorted lists using a min-heap (priority queue).
-The min-heap helps to keep track of the smallest element among the k lists.
-We keep adding the smallest element to the result list until all nodes are merged.
+-   **Description:** This approach leverages the divide and conquer technique to efficiently merge `k` sorted linked lists.
+The idea is to pair up the lists and merge each pair.
+This process is repeated iteratively, halving the number of lists at each step until only one merged list remains.
+This method is efficient because it reduces the problem size by half in each iteration, leading to a logarithmic number of merge operations.
 -   **Algorithm:**

+    1. If the list of linked lists is empty, return `none`.
+    2. While there are more than one list:
-    1. Initialize an empty min-heap.
+        1. Initialize an empty list `mergedLists` to store the merged results of the current iteration.
-    2. Insert the head of each linked list into the heap.
+        2. For each pair of adjacent lists `l1` and `l2`:
+            - Merge `l1` and `l2` using a helper function `mergeList`.
+            - Append the merged list to `mergedLists`.
+        3. Replace the original list of lists with `mergedLists`.
-    3. Extract the smallest element from the heap and add it to the merged linked list.
+    3. Once only one list remains, return it as the final merged linked list.
-    4. If the extracted node has a next node, insert it into the heap.
-    5. Repeat steps 3-4 until the heap is empty.

 ```pseudo
 function mergeKLists(lists):